CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 *Each red box represents the areas we render for each light source*

 ##### Tile-based deferred shading
 The previous method has one serious drawback, that is, the amount of time the g-buffers will be passed into the shader program will be equal to the number of lights.
-This will slow things down if # of lights are large, while the size of geometries/models (or g-buffer) are relatively small.
+This will slow things down if # of lights are large.

 ![](img/scissor-tile.PNG)
 *Each red box represents the # of light sources of each tiles*